Did You Know? Insights into American Agriculture

 Demographics and Diversity

-• Approximately 30% of all farmers are beginners, having been in the industry for less than ten years, with an average age of 57.
+• About 30% of farmers are beginners, with less than ten years of experience.

 Production Efficiency

-• One acre of land can yield as much as 50,000 pounds of strawberries or 2,784 pounds of wheat.
+• A single acre of farmland can produce up to 50,000 pounds of strawberries or approximately 2,784 pounds of wheat, depending on crop and region.

-• The average U.S. farm can feed 166 people annually, both in the U.S. and globally.
+• The average U.S. farm supports food production for about 166 people each year, both domestically and internationally.

 Economic and Environmental Impact